 The time commitment by the intern to the hospital is 20 hours per week.
-Working more than 20 hours per week is at the discretion of the intern.
-The rotations through hospital departments and work on the MS thesis are not part of the 20 hours per week of internship.
+Work on the MS Thesis or the Healthcare Technology Clinical Rotations is not part of the 20 hours per week of internship.

-The first day of the year is typically at the end of August and the last day of the year is in the middle of May.
-This is true for both $1{st}$ and $2{nd}$ year interns.
-For $2{nd}$ year interns, graduation is usually the end of the first week of May; you are still required to work as an intern 20 hours per week until the official end of the semester.
-The schedule of hours worked each week by the intern are at the discretion of the hospital Clinical Engineering Director so that the intern can be included in meetings, planned work events, etc. The only time not scheduled for the internship is during class time (typically 6-9pm on two days a week) and travel to the class.
+The first day of work for the intern is one week before the beginning of the Fall semester.
+The last day of the year is the last day of finals.
+The schedule of hours worked each week by the intern are at the discretion of the hospital Clinical Engineering Director so that the intern can be included in meetings, planned work events, etc. The only time not scheduled for the internship is during class time (typically 6-9pm on one or two days a week) and travel to the class.

-During the academic year, the intern's vacation schedule usually coincides with holidays observed in the University of Connecticut academic calendar (from August to May).
+During the academic year, the intern's vacation schedule coincides with holidays observed in the University of Connecticut academic calendar (from August to May).
 If the University of Connecticut is closed for a snow day, the intern does not have to make the day up.
-The only vacation for interns are the official holidays observed by the State of Connecticut and 2 weeks provided for the Christmas holidays, usually from December 18 - January 5.
+The only vacation for interns is two weeks provided for the Christmas holidays, usually from December 18 - January 5.
 The time off for the Christmas holidays are decided mutually between the intern and the hospital Clinical Engineering Director.
 Those are the only vacations during the August to May time period.
-Spring break is not a holiday for the interns and you may be expected to work that week.
+Spring break is not a holiday for the interns.

 If for some reason an intern needs to take time off during the academic year, those hours missed can be made up if approved by the hospital Clinical Engineering Director.
-If an intern is sick, you may need to make up the hours missed.
+If an intern is sick, the intern may need to make up the hours missed.

 Interns not working the appropriate number of hours during the internship will have their graduation delayed until all internship hours are worked.
-Before graduation, the hospital Clinical Engineering Director will sign off that the intern has fulfilled the number of internship hours for two academic years, and that the 2nd year intern will work from graduation until May 23rd.
+Before graduation, the hospital Clinical Engineering Director will sign off that the intern has fulfilled the number of internship hours for two academic years.